openxpki/openxpki/doc/quickstart.rst

 Enabling the SCEP service
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The SCEP logic is already included in the core distribution but you need to setup a wrapper to access the service through your webserver.
+The SCEP logic is already included in the core distribution.
+The package installs a wrapper script into /usr/lib/cgi-bin/ and creates a suitable alias in the apache config redirecting all requests to `http://host/scep/<any value>` to the wrapper.

-The package installs a wrapper script into /usr/lib/cgi-bin/ and a config file at /etc/openxpki/scep/default.conf.
-For a testdrive, there is no need for any configuration.
+A default config is placed at /etc/openxpki/scep/default.conf.
+For a testdrive, there is no need for any configuration, just call ``http://host/scep/scep``.

-The system supports getcacert, getcert, getcacaps, getnextca and enroll/renew - the test workflow is configured to create a certificate on each enrollment request that has a challenge password set (the value of the password is irrelevant) or is a self- signed renewal request (must be within configured renewal period).
+The system supports getcacert, getcert, getcacaps, getnextca and enroll/renew - the shipped workflow is configured to allow enrollment with password or signer on behalf.
+The password has to be set in ``scep.yaml``, the default is 'SecretChallenge'.
+For signing on behalf, use the UI to create a certificate with the 'SCEP Client' profile - there is no password necessary.
+Advanced configuration is described in the scep workflow section.

 The best way for testing the service is the sscep command line tool (available at e.g. https://github.com/certnanny/sscep).